-[7-15-07] For Outside-County mail prepared in trays, sacks, pallets, and other USPS-approved containers, mailers pay the container price according to the type of container, the presort level of the container, and where the mail is entered.
-The container level is determined by the least-finely presorted bundle that container could contain according to standards (for example, a "5-digit metro pallet" may contain 3-digit and/or 5-digit bundles and would always pay the 3-digit/SCF pallet price).
+[10-5-09] For Outside-County mail prepared in trays, sacks, pallets, and other USPS-approved containers, mailers pay the container price according to the type of container, the presort level of the container, and where the mail is entered.
+The container level is determined by the least-finely presorted bundle that container could contain according to standards (for example, an "SCF pallet" may contain SCF, 3-digit, 5-digit, and carrier route bundles and would always pay the 3-digit/SCF pallet price).
 For mailer-supplied air freight containers, mailers pay the container charge based on the original presort of the mail before it is transferred to the airfreight container.
 The container prices are in addition to the bundle prices.
 The following additional standards apply:

 - a.
 For mailings prepared in trays or sacks, mailers pay the container price for each tray or sack based on container level and entry. - b.
 For mailings prepared on pallets under 705.8.0: - 1.
 For bundles placed directly on pallets, mailers pay the container price for each pallet. - 2.
 For trays or sacks on pallets, mailers pay the container price for each tray or sack, and not for the pallets.
-The container price for each tray or sack is based on the tray or sack level and where the pallet is entered. - For containers with both In-County and Outside-County pieces, mailers do not pay the container price for carrier route, 5-digit carrier routes, and 5-digit/scheme pallets, sacks, and trays.
+The container price for each tray or sack is based on the tray or sack level and where the pallet is entered. - c.
+For containers with both In-County and Outside-County pieces, mailers do not pay the container price for carrier route, 5-digit carrier routes, and 5-digit/scheme pallets, sacks, and trays.